 Activity 1: Identify the resource

 The first activity, called “Identify the Resource,” aimed to get students thinking about the types of resources they will be using for their assignments.
 To do this, I curated five artifacts, including a chapter from an edited book, an article from a popular magazine, a newspaper article, an academic journal article, and a full book with one author.
 These artifacts were distributed to the class in file folders, with two folders given to each group to ensure that all students had the opportunity to look at them.
 To save paper, I removed additional pages that were not required for this activity and replaced them with “Pages X to Y removed to save paper.”

 After distributing the folders, the teaching team gives students five minutes to get comfortable with the artifacts.
 As a group, we discussed the artifacts and made sure that everyone knew what each one was.

 Activity 2: Kahoot!
 Quiz

-One of my requirements was to make the activity scalable to be used in classrooms of around 50 students.
-I utilized Kahoot!‘s team feature to have students work in teams of 4-6 to answer APA questions about the artifacts.
+The second activity in my APA citation lesson was a Kahoot! quiz based on the artifacts from the first activity.
+To make the activity scalable for classrooms of around 50 students, I utilized Kahoot!‘s team feature, allowing students to work in teams of 4-6 to answer APA questions about the artifacts.